Case Study – Little Royals

 Jonathan came to us after accepting our offer to take on his project via FreeIndex.
-Although Jonathan has years of experience in the baby and child products, it is not a field we have ever worked in before.
-The brief was to create a strong brand through which he could sell high end merchandise both nationally ands internationally.
+Although Jonathan has years of experience in baby and child products, it is not a field we have ever worked in before.
+The brief was to create a strong brand through which he could sell high-end merchandise both nationally and internationally.

 We also designed all of the products, from colours and materials, right through to the icons and diagrams for each product.
 Although Dreamkatcha has participated in some product design in the past, this was on a whole new level – we were to design an entire brand from the ground up.

-Professional, affordable and reliable, you always recieve 100% with Dreamkatcha
+Professional, affordable and reliable, you always receive 100% with Dreamkatcha

 Next on the agenda was to provide rough designs for the product ranges.
 To research the current marketplace we scanned the internet and local stores to see what was trending, what worked and what didn’t.
 Armed with this knowledge we set to work designing a range of car seats, using the most quintessentially British materials and features.

-Other items that were needed during this extended process were presentations to display the products capabilities to potential stockists.
-These has to be eye catching and informative, as well as accurate descriptions of the product specifications.
-Many diagrams also had to be created for the printed manuals and information sheets, as well as product packaging design.
+Other items that were needed during this extended process were presentations to display the product’s capabilities to potential stockists.
+There has to be eye-catching and informative, as well as accurate descriptions of the product specifications.
+Many diagrams also had to be created for the printed manuals and information sheets, as well as a product packaging design.

-Towards the last stages of the Little Royals abd Brit Baby launch, the Chinese manufacturer of the final products took note of the designs we had been producing for Jonathan.
+Towards the last stages of the Little Royals and Brit Baby launch, the Chinese manufacturer of the final products took note of the designs we had been producing for Jonathan.
 It wasn’t long before they got in touch directly and asked if we could also design them a new fashion line for their own national brand.
 Having spent the last 6 months designing child stroller and baby seats, we could hardly resist!
-Having done a lot of the ground work and research for the previous brands, the designs materialised very quicly and went on to be manufactured that same month.
+Having done a lot of the groundwork and research for the previous brands, the designs materialised very quickly and went on to be manufactured that same month.